NativeScript/nativescript-remote-builds/docs/CIRCLECI.md

 }
 ```

+> NOTE: When using the SSH URL, you should have an SSH key with a write access configured on your local machine.

-> WARNING: The `sshRepositoryURL` will be used to sync your local code changes with the Circle CI virtual machines. **If the specified repository is public, make sure that your app does NOT have any sensitive data (e.g. secrets) which are not git ignored**.
+> WARNING: This sync repository be used to sync your local code changes with the Circle CI virtual machines. **If the specified repository is public, make sure that your app does NOT have any sensitive data (e.g. secrets) which are not git ignored**.

-Once you have the `sshRepositoryURL` in place, you just need to set the `CIRCLE_CI_API_ACCESS_TOKEN` environment variable on your **local machine**.
+Once you setup the sync repository, you just need to set the `CIRCLE_CI_API_ACCESS_TOKEN` environment variable on your **local machine**.
 Take a look at the [Set Local Environment Variable](#set-local-environment-variable) section for more details.

 ## Android Builds Setup